 Vanilla.
 I have started making my own, but always use real vanilla extract.
 Stay away from that fake junk, even if it saves you a couple of bucks.

 Egg Substitutes.
 While I typically bake without them, I do eat them.
 Eggs – that is.
 The recipes on this blog use a variety of ingredients for egg substitutes.
-They include (but are not limited to) corn starch, tofu, flax seeds, chia seeds, apple cider vinegar and bananas.
+They include (but are not limited to) arrowroot starch, corn starch, tofu, flax seeds, chia seeds, apple cider vinegar, bananas and my personal favorite – aquafaba.